uqmars/constitution/Constitution.md

-# Constitution of UQ Robotics
+# Constitution of UQ Mechatronics and Robotics Society

 <!--- Update this at AGM --->
 The constitution is enacted on this 17th day of February in the year 2012.
 It has been transcribed on the 29th day of October in the year 2022.